summeredvar/Azlon-demo/README.md

 #### Usage in Frontend UI
 1. Enter your user_prompt and test_conditions.
 2. Click "Run Workflow".
+3. Wait for your project code to complete!
 * 🤖 It will recursively generate code, run the code, and fix the code if needed until it deems that your test case(s) are fulfilled.
 -------------------------------------------------------------
 ## Overview